Do you have to be married or in a relationship to see a Marriage and Family Therapist?

 Does insurance cover therapy?

 It depends on the issue and your specific benefits.
 However, there a few things that all insurance companies have in common.
-First, they do not cover marital or couple therapy.
-Insurance companies only cover what they consider medically-necessary expenses and they do not consider this necessary.
-They consider marital therapy to be an elective procedure.
+First, they often do not cover marital or couple therapy.
+Insurance companies only cover what they consider medically-necessary expenses.
+They generally consider marital therapy to be an elective procedure.

 Second, insurance companies only cover procedures with an eligible diagnosis.
-That means that if the challenges you are experiencing do not meet the criteria for a psychiatric diagnosis, they do not reimburse for those services.
+That means if the challenges you’re experiencing don’t meet the criteria for a psychiatric diagnosis, they do not cover those services.

 Are there disadvantages to using my insurance?